What's Up With Organics

 Industrial organizations are linear, input-output systems.
 Production inputs and raw materials are converted into end products and wastes.
 Current USDA organic standard define allowable and prohibited inputs.
 Organic inputs can be substituted for inorganic inputs without fundamentally changing the production system.
 Standards for production practices, such as minimal access to pasture for livestock and basic rotations for crops, can be designed into “organic assembly lines,” allowing industrial organic farms to function like factories.

 During the NOP approval process, some production practices supported by industry were rejected by organic farmers and consumers – notably, sewage sludge, genetically engineered crops, and irradiation of products.
-Some impediments to industrialization were included and remain in the USDA standards, thanks to continued vigilance by authentic organic farmers and consumers, and organization such as Cornucopia.
+Some impediments to industrialization were included and remain in the USDA standards, thanks to continued vigilance by authentic organic farmers and consumers, and organizations such as Cornucopia.
 Nonetheless, “industrial organic” production now dominates the “organic industry.”
 As the industrial share of the organic market has grown, so has their influence on the NOP.
 It is becoming increasingly difficult to defend the integrity of organics.

 Soil is the very foundation of authentic organic production.
 Sir Albert Howard was one of the founders of the modern organic farming movement.
 He began his classic 1940 book, An Agricultural Testament, with the assertion: “The maintenance of the fertility of the soil is the first condition of any permanent system of agriculture.”[iv]
 He believed the permanence of society depends on the regenerative capacity of fertile soil.
 Organic pioneer and publisher, J. I. Rodale, wrote that the organic farmer has “a patriotic duty… to preserve the fertility of the soil, a precious heritage that he must pass on, undefiled and even enriched, to subsequent generations.”[v]
 Organic production without soil is blasphemy to the philosophy of organic farming.

 Biodynamic farming, in which early organic farming was rooted, was first articulated in 1924 by Rudolph Steiner.
 He wrote, “A farm is healthy only as much as it becomes an organism in itself – an individualized, diverse ecosystem guided by the farmer, standing in living interaction with the larger ecological, social, economic, and spiritual realities of which it is part.”[vi]
-An authentic organic farm is an organism or living ecosystem, not a mechanismor factory.
+An authentic organic farm is an organism or living ecosystem, not a mechanism or factory.
 The organic farmer and farm are part of the same inseparable, living whole.

 Another organic pioneer, Lady Eve Balfour, wrote in 1977, “I am sure that the techniques of organic farming cannot be imprisoned in a rigid set of rules.
 They depend essentially on the outlook of the farmer.”[vii]
-Whenever the organic farmer is not a person but a large publicly-traded corporation, or is a farmer producing under terms dictated by such a purely economic entity, production and profits take priority over the “outlook of the farmer.”
+Whenever the organic farmer is not a person but a large publicly-traded corporation, or is a farmer producing under terms dictated by such a purely economic entity, production, and profits take priority over the “outlook of the farmer.”

 I understand and empathize with the initial motives for national organic standards.
 Many organic farmers believed standardization would lead to increased market access and profits for farmers, reduce prices for consumers, and greater affordability and accessibility of organic foods for more people in more places.
 In some aspects, it has succeeded.
 However, with the standards now in place, organic foods are no longer defined by organic farmers’ commitments to the ecological, social, and economic values that characterized the early organic food movement.
 The metrics for success have become increased sales and profitability.
-Those organic farmers who remain true the social and ethical values of authentic organics are forced to rely on non-industrial markets – farmers markets, CSAs, local restaurants, local food coops, or other direct local markets – in order to survive.
+Those organic farmers who remain true to the social and ethical values of authentic organics are forced to rely on non-industrial markets – farmers’ markets, CSAs, local restaurants, local food coops, or other direct local markets – in order to survive.

 This would allow authentic organic farmers and their customers to return to the task of ensuring the authenticity of organic farming as a soil-based, permanent, holistic system of production.
 They could work together at local and bio-regional levels – as they were doing prior to USDA’s takeover of organic certification.
 Perhaps local and bio-regional programs could certify organic products as “Produced on Regenerative Organic Farms.”
 The term “regenerative” suggests the characteristics of self-organizing and self-making, which distinguish living, organic systems from inanimate, mechanistic systems.
 Regeneration is also a characteristic of healthy systems, rather than specific inputs or practices.